In the competitive business market, often times having an edge is the key to success.

 For those brushing up on the English language in addition to business terms, Business English Free is a helpful quiz tool.
 The app displays activities in which you must select the correct answer to fill in the sentence so that it is grammatically correct.
 This is a good app for those whose first language is one other than English to test their business English knowledge.

-Download: Business English Free for Android (Free)
+Download: Business English Free for Android (Free) [No Longer Available]

 Learn by Listening